SAP-samples/btp-cf-cap-multitenant-susaas/README.md

 - [Integrate with SAP API Management](./docu/3-advanced/8-integrate-sap-api-management/README.MD)
 - [Troubleshooting](./docu/3-advanced/9-troubleshooting/README.MD)

 The **Expert Scope** contains a variety of different topics which will make your application and life as a SaaS developer even more convenient.
-This reaches from the usage of CI/CD tools and SAP Transport Management for a continuous deployment to the management and backup of your tenant database containers.
+This reaches from the usage of CI/CD tools and SAP Cloud Transport Management for continuous deployment to the management and backup of your tenant database containers.
 You will learn about multi-region deployments of SaaS applications and how to tackle topics like Custom Domain usage.

 > **Important** - The Expert Scope is still Work-in-Progress.
-The code and documentation is subject to change.
+The code and documentation are subject to change.

 **Expert Scope (WIP)**
 - [Introduction Expert Scope](./docu/4-expert/0-introduction-expert-scope/README.MD)